spatie/laravel-feed/README.md

 ```

 Finally you must register the routes the feeds will be displayed on using the `feeds`-macro.
+It's best to put this macro before registering any other routes.

 ```php
 // in your routes file